MadHLDM/HearAI/README.md

 - **Enable GPU acceleration** if you have compatible hardware
 - **Close unnecessary applications** during transcription for better performance
 - **Adjust audio sensitivity** to reduce background noise processing

-## 🤝 Contributing

-This is an open-source project!
-Contributions are welcome:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-Areas for contribution:
-- Additional translation services
-- UI/UX improvements
-- Performance optimizations
-- Cross-platform compatibility
-- Documentation improvements

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- **OpenAI Whisper** - Excellent open-source speech recognition
-- **LibreTranslate** - Free and open-source machine translation
-- **Electron** - Cross-platform desktop app framework
-- **Contributors** - Thanks to all contributors and testers!

----

-**Free • Open Source • Privacy-Focused • Offline-Capable**